Aleks NIKOLAÏT

 Art director and multidisciplinary artist - Paris

-As an art director and multidisciplinary artist based in Paris, I combine digital experimentation and video to create visual narratives, at the intersection of fashion, technology, and contemporary culture.
+I combine digital experimentation and video to create visual narratives, at the intersection of fashion, technology, and contemporary culture.
 My works explores the friction between concepts to create surreal and raw art.

 · Short films from my life